At the end of this Tutorial you will be able to:

-On the Data stream details screen, scroll down to the section with the heading of Tagging Instructions.
+On the Web stream details screen, scroll down to the end and click the View Tag Instructions option.

-After you have obtained your Tracking Id, you can close the Web stream details flyout window.
-To do so, click the Close (X) icon at the top-left of the window.
+After you have obtained your Tracking ID, you can close the Installtation instructions flyout window and then the Web stream details window.
+To do so, click the Close (X) icon at the top-left of the windows.